johnandersen777/johnandersen777.github.io/content/greek_stuff.md

    - **Farther from the Star**: Reducing intense sunlight might help in cooler regions where too much heat could be detrimental to certain forms of life.

 While the idea of moving a planet within its star system to exploit these conditions is fascinating, it is currently beyond our technological capabilities.
 Such endeavors would require manipulating immense gravitational forces and energy levels, posing significant scientific and engineering challenges.

+- The fastest theoretical estimate for terraforming Venus might be around 200-300 years, assuming rapid technological advances and global collaboration.
+- This timeline would require breakthroughs in atmospheric modification, cooling techniques, and efficient resource importation, with an aggressive pace of development and deployment.
+- The total estimated cost for such an accelerated effort could be in the range of $50-100 trillion, considering the immense scale and complexity of the project.

+we have to cut this timeline from 200-300 to 75 if the potental geologic even on earth on 2140ish is a indeed a concern, double use of methods